 But this day begins in a very unglamorous way: with climbing stairs.
-The evening before we spontaneously planned this tour, loaded it onto the GPS and off we go.
+On the eve, we spontaneously planned this tour, loaded it onto the GPS and off we went.
 But we didn’t expect that the navigation device, despite the pre-set racing bike profile, would unnecessarily send us up a tiny road that merges into countless steps instead of using the parallel road.

 Well, reverse.
 Turn on the head and watch for yourself where you are going.
 It’s actually quite simple: we just have to follow the D22 out of Menton, which leads us directly to the summit.

 Second attempt and this time we are on the right track.
-It is a curvy climb with a wonderful view of the city and the coast, which become smaller with every meter below us.
+It is a curvy climb with a wonderful view on the city and the coast, which become smaller with every meter below us.
 As soon as you pass under the motorway bridge on the D22 and almost leave the city area, the road begins to wind up meter by meter.
 After each bend, the normal world ‘down there’ falls further back.
-The legs get heavier, but the head gets lighter.
+The legs get heavier while the head gets lighter.

 Everything can, but nothing has to

 Enjoy the view, compete with the times of the professionals, explore your personal limits – everything is possible at the Col de la Madone.
-But in the end it’s not the time we needed on the way up that counts for us, but how we spent it.
-35:52 minutes in the tunnel view like Richie Port or 1:27:46 hours pleasure ride including photo stops, as we did – in the end, one arrives at the top anyway, along one of the probably most famous climbs of the Côte d’Azur.
+But in the end, not the time we needed for the way up counts most for us, but how we spent it.
+35:52 minutes with blinders on like Richie Port or 1:27:46 hours pleasure ride including photo stops, as we did – in the end, one arrives at the top anyway, along one of the probably most famous climbs of the Côte d’Azur.

 done – and downwards again